GlennChia/01_112_ml_project/README.md

 The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p4.out.

 ## 1.4 Part 5
-The code is contained in the part5 folder.
+The code is contained in the CODES folder.
 If you are using the command line, run the commands: `python part5_average_perceptron.py` The output file will be